 Flag identifying you as a straight “ally” of LGBT folk

 This month, a study by Michael Kraus, Associate Professor of Organizational Behavior at the Yale School of Management, and Jun Won Park, a researcher at Princeton, confirmed what some had long suspected.
 It surveyed over 100 social movement (apparently leftist) activists and conducted experiments on them to find out what they perceived as “good allies.”
-(I recommend reading the article about it here.)
+(I recommend reading one of the articles about it here.)
 It ultimately identified two key traits activists were looking for in “allies:” trustworthiness and deference.
 Of all the possible combinations of traits, activists wanted “allies” who were highly trustworthy (characterized by helpfulness, selflessness, and loyalty) whilst having low levels of influence (characterized by power, centrality, and impact).
-The activists thought that the people directly affected by an issue should be the ones to decide which goals are most important and how to achieve them, and they wanted allies who were willing to work towards someone else’s vision.
+An article on the study put it thus: the activists thought that “the people directly affected by an issue should be the ones to decide which goals are most important and how to achieve them,” and they wanted “allies who were willing to work towards someone else’s vision.”